THE DEFINITIVE RAT PACK

 The Definitive Rat Pack are undoubtedly some of the world’s finest interpreters of Frank Sinatra, Dean Martin and Sammy Davis Jr. The three British artists, Stephen Triffitt, Mark Adams and George Daniel Long are best known for performing these roles in London’s West End, including and have toured the USA, Canada and Europe.

 Having premiered in London's West End in 2003, where it earned an Olivier Award nomination, they are the original cast and have faithfully re-created that era for more than 10 years.
 These guys are the “The Definitive Rat Pack” and have been seen by more than 10 million people worldwide.
 They also regularly appear on television in the UK and overseas on BBC, ITV, Channel 4, Channel 5, Rai TV, Channel 7 in Spain, FOX, CBS and PBS in the USA.
 They have performed with major orchestras such as BBC Concert Orchestra and the Metropole Orchestra in Amsterdam.

-Songs include the ever -popular I’ve Got You under My Skin, Fly Me to the Moon, Come Fly with Me, That’s Amore, King of the Road, Ain’t That a Kick in the Head, Mr Bojangles, Something’s Gotta Give, What Kind of a Fool Am I, The Lady is a Tramp, Mack the Knife, My Way, New York New York and many more.
+Songs include the ever -popular I’ve Got You under My Skin, Fly Me to the Moon, Come Fly with Me, That’s Amore, King of the Road, Ain’t That a Kick in the Head, Mr Bojangles, Something’s Gotta Give, What Kind of a Fool Am I, That's Life, Mack the Knife, My Way, New York New York and many more.